Food Processing Apparel

 Contamination and Flash Fire Hazards

 Preventing contamination is one of the top priorities in the food processing industry, which is why food processing safety apparel has be designed with that in mind.
-There are different design properties to think about and how they could potentially contribute to contamination that may not be considered.
+There are different design properties to think about and how they could potentially contribute to contamination that may not be considered in other industries.
 In any task or job in a plant or facility, food processing apparel should contribute to cleaner, safer and more productive work areas.